- To be familiar with different kinds of software and the purposes behind them

 Moon Secure AV

 |Most of the open-source AntiVirus software should be used with caution.|

 OSS desktop software does have its problems.
 Often, the software does not work as expected, so expect a learning curve.
 Not all OSS is well documented.
 Some software might be fine for your purposes, but if you have a problem, you might have difficulty in finding a solution.
 OSS software is not always pretty.
 It may function, but it may not look as polished as proprietary software.

 Start slow and try OpenOffice .
 It’s a great introduction to what OSS desktop applications can be like, and you likely have experience with other word processing and spreadsheet applications to compare it to.

 The internet is a series of connected wires, but those wires communicate and talk to each other because of server software.
 The internet will be dealt with in the next section.
 For now, lets focus on what a server is and why you should care about OSS server-level software.

 What is a server?

-A server is just a computer that is designed to serve data to another computer (hence the name).
-The computer has special software that allows it to talk to other computers using protocols.
+A server is just a computer that is designed to serve data to another computer (hence the name) with special software that allows it to talk to other servers using protocols.
 Any computer can be turned into a server by installing server software on it, but whatever content you make available will only be available if that computer is turned on.
 Computers that act as servers for websites (like Amazon, or Google) must be designed to run constantly and be resistant to problems.